Peach and Tomato Burrata Bruschetta

 HUNGRY FOR MORE?
 Subscribe to our newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!

-This easy bruschetta recipe is all about embracing the best flavors of summer.
-Sweet cherry tomatoes, juicy ripe peaches, fresh basil, creamy burrata cheese and toasted slices of bread come together perfectly in sweet and savory harmony.
+This easy burrata bruschetta recipe is all about embracing the best flavors of summer.
+Sweet cherry tomatoes, juicy ripe peaches, fresh basil, creamy burrata cheese and crisp crostini come together perfectly in sweet and savory harmony.

 By: AllieAllie Cleveland